apache/pulsar/site2/docs/admin-api-transactions.md

 The coordinator's internal stats that can be retrieved include:
 * **transactionLogStats:** The stats of the transaction coordinator log.
 * **managedLedgerName:** The name of the managed ledger where the transaction coordinator log is stored.
 * **managedLedgerInternalStats:** The internal stats of the managed ledger where the transaction coordinator log is stored.
+See `[managedLedgerInternalStats](admin-api-topics.md#get-internal-stats)` for more details.

 Use one of the following ways to get coordinator’s internal stats:
 ````mdx-code-block